 The state of the Roman Empire was deplorable at the time when Aurelian came to power.
 The barbarian hoards were threatening the frontiers across much of the north.
-The usurpers had virtually divided the Roman world with Tetricus on the Rhine at the head of a Gaulish Empire begun under Postumus and Zenobia, the Queen of Palmyra, stood in the East with various generals and pretenders in her camp.
+The usurpers had virtually divided the Roman world with Tetricus on the Rhine at the head of a Gaulish Empire begun under Postumus and Zenobia, the Queen of Palmyra stood in the East with various generals and pretenders in her camp.

 Aurelian began his restoration of the Empire by marching first against the Germanic Juthungi, who had invaded the province of Baetia and thus threatened Italy.
 Aurelian forced the barbarians into a retreat and routed them on the Danube.
 The Juthungi sued for peace, and Aurelian allowed them to return home.
-Aurelian then headed for Rome, where he received the imperial powers from a rather reluctant Senate.
+Aurelian then headed for Rome, where he received imperial powers from a rather reluctant Senate.

 Shortly thereafter, Aurelian received an urgent request from the province of Pannonia, where the Vandals were on the attack.
 Aurelian responded quickly by crushing them in 270 – 271 AD.
 Once again, the German Juthungi threatened Rome but this time they allied themselves with the Alamanni and the Marcomanni.
 The tribes ambushed Aurelian near Placentia, defeating him and forcing a retreat into northern Italy.
-However, the Germans were too disorganized to follow up on their victory, and Aurelian used the time to rebuild his defenses on the north.
-He marched against the Germans a second time and this time virtually exterminated them all.
+However, the Germans were too disorganized to follow up on their victory, and Aurelian used the time to rebuild his defenses in the north.
+He marched against the Germans a second time and, this time, virtually exterminated them all.

 Obviously, any reform to the monetary system that called for an increase in silver content would have been unprofitable for those running the mint for personal gain.
-In the rebellion, as many as 7,000 soldiers died when Aurelian was forced to trap and execute them and their allies, some of the senatorial rank, in a terrible battle on the Caelian Hills.
-Thereafter, Aurelian then introduced mintmarks to identify if any mint was cheating the silver content.
+In the rebellion, as many as 7,000 soldiers died when Aurelian was forced to trap and execute them and their allies, some of the senatorial ranks, in a terrible battle on the Caelian Hills.
+Aurelian introduced mintmarks to identify if any mint was cheating the silver content.

 With the northern frontiers reestablished, Aurelian then turned his attention to the Palmyrene Queen, Zenobia.
 A battle near the Orontes River ended the revolt of Palmyra.
-Then, in 274AD, Aurelian turned his attention this time towards the usurper state – the Gallo-Roman Empire of Postumus.
+Then, in 274AD, Aurelian turned his attention, this time towards the usurper state – the Gallo-Roman Empire of Postumus.
 Aurelian marched into Gaul to attack the usurper Tetricus and his Gallic supporters.
 At the battle near Chalons, Tetricus abandoned his troops and surrendered.
 The Empire had been pacified, and Aurelian could at last look forward to a splendid triumph in Rome.

 Mints: Rome; Vienna (?); Lugdunum; Milan; Ticinum; Siscia; Serdica; Cyzicus; Antioch; Tripolis; unidentified mint.